PrincetonUniversity/lucid/examples/p4_bmv2_examples/source_routing/README.md

 # `source_routing`

-Packets with ether-type `0x1234` carry a *stack* of `(bos:1, port:15)` labels between ethernet and IPv4.
-Each switch on the route reads the top label, forwards on the encoded port, and pops the label.
-Whichever label has `bos=1` marks the *last* hop — that switch strips the source-route header entirely and emits the inner IPv4 packet plain.
+Packets with ether-type 0x1234 carry a stack of {bos:1, port:15} labels between ethernet and IPv4.
+Each switch on the route pops the top label and forwards on the encoded port.
+The label with bos=1 marks the last hop, which strips the source-route header and emits the inner IPv4 packet plain.

-No tables.
-No control plane.
-The source route is in the packet.

 ## Files
 - [source_routing.dpt](source_routing.dpt) — the Lucid program.